 Transportation by road is too risky, so this group of critically endangered Wild Camels will make the journey to the new breeding centre on foot - first time in history a group of Wild Camels will be herded 350 miles across inhospitable terrain.
 The trek will take them through the valleys of the beautiful Endriginn Nuruu Mountains, which form the northern border of the Wild Camel habitat in Mongolia.
 Further to the north, the spectacular Altai Mountains form a photogenic backdrop to the historic journey.

-Dr. Adiya Yadamsuren, Mongolia’s foremost Wild Camel expert, WCPF chief herdsman Tsog Erdene, Belinda Braithwaite and a veterinarian will ride Bactrian camels and horses as they lead the group of Wild Camels to the new centre at Toli Bulag.
+Dr. Adiya Yadamsuren, Mongolia’s foremost Wild Camel expert, WCPF chief herdsman Tsog Erdene, Belinda Braithwaite and a veterinarian will ride Bactrian camels as they lead the group of Wild Camels to the new centre at Toli Bulag.
 They will sleep in the open air on bedding rolls, but will carry a tent for use in sandstorms and other emergencies.
 Tsog Erdene’s domestic Bactrian camels will carry food, water and basic provisions.

 "Were it not for Adiya's team, it might have disappeared altogether, but because of their work, we may yet save this icon of the Gobi"

 As Chairman of WCPF, John Hare OBE was the main driving force behind the planning of the trek.
 Very sadly, John passed away 28th Jan 2022.
 In Jane Goodall's words"His spirit will live on.
 And all who admired his achievements, will work to ensure that the organization he created will continue to carry out its vital work"

 The long-term survival of this critically endangered species – the eighth most endangered large mammal on the planet - could depend on this incredible journey’s success.